Buy-to-Let (An Infographic) - Which Street Are You On?

 Better letting agents will not only be able to help find good suitable, long-term tenants, but they will also be able to advise on how to make sure you miss the bad tenants.

-By choosing a local letting agent you will be able to benefit from their on the ground experience and knowledge on which tenants to steer clear from with your lettings.
+By choosing a local letting agent you will be able to benefit from their on the ground experience and knowledge on which tenants to steer clear off with your lettings.

 This advice is invaluable, and we have dodged a bullet a few times with our buy to lets when we have started of marketing the property ourselves and then used to a letting agent to do the referencing.